-Samsung Heavy Industries and Hyundai Samho Heavy IndustriesXII signed letters of intent (LOIs) in 2020 to build eight and nine LNG carriers, respectively, for the Area 1 Mozambique LNG project.
+• Samsung Heavy Industries and Hyundai Samho Heavy Industries signed letters of intent (LOIs) in 2020 to build eight and nine LNG carriers, respectively, for the Area 1 Mozambique LNG project.
 However, the final contract has been delayed due to force majeure circumstances and renegotiations have been postponed for the fifth time.
 LNG carrier vessels are crucial for exporting LNG from the onshore Afungi LNG facilities to global markets.
 As TotalEnergies considers recommencing the Mozambique LNG project, renegotiations for the 17 LNG carriers awarded to Korean shipbuilders are anticipated once again.
-Should a final contract be formalized in the near future, the delivery dates is likely to reach approximately USD 260 million, significantly surpassing the USD 180 million set in 2020.64 construction activities.
+Should a final contract be formalized in the near future, the delivery dates for the ships is set to be rescheduled to 2028 and 2029.63 The estimated newbuilding cost per vessel